 WARNING: Failure to use isolated circuits or using access control system auxiliary outputs/relays to simulate the valid access switch activity may result in poor system performance.
-There can be no noticeable time lag in the valid access signals by T-DAR.
+There can be no noticeable time lag in the receipt of valid access grant switch signals by T-DAR.